nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-depth-first-search/index.md

 That's Depth-First Search!`

-What good is this inefficient algorithm?
+"What good is this inefficient algorithm?"

 I'm glad you asked.